yvesDenis/yvesdenis.github.io/content/en/post/cli-app-golang.md

 Command Line Applications(CLI) are computer programs designed to be used from a text-based interface such as Shell or Bash.
 They are useful as they allow users to type in commands that can produce immediate results or give them the possibility to automate tasks.
-An example of a CLI tool:
+Some CLI tools:
 **Git, Brew, Curl, etc...**

 I'm a CLI lover as are almost all developers :)